-Shares of each Fund will be listed on NYSE Arca, Inc. (the "Exchange").
-The Exchange is a national securities exchange and shares of each Fund trade throughout the day on the Exchange and other secondary markets at market prices that may be below, at or about their net asset value ("NAV") per share.
-As in the case of other publicly traded securities, brokers' commissions on transactions in each Fund's shares will be based on negotiated commission rates at customary levels.
+Shares of each Fund are or will be listed on NYSE Arca, Inc. ("NYSE").
+The Exchange is a national securities exchange and shares of each Fund trade throughout the day on the Exchange and other secondary markets at market prices that may be below, at or above their net asset value ("NAV") per share.
+As in the case of other publicly traded securities, brokers' commissions on transactions in each Fund's shares will be based on negotiated commission rates and subject to bid/ask spreads.